AKA 13th Street

 -Nice tees and fairly nice baskets.

 -The tee signs were very helpful and always showed distance and where you are throwing at.

--There are 2 tees and 2 baskets one each hole, making for a nearly unlimited amount of ways to frolf.
+-There are 2 tees and 2 baskets on each hole.

 -A few good holes to ace!